Out of Sync (film)

-Out of Sync (Tres) is a 2021 film with fantasy and thriller elements directed by Juanjo Giménez which stars Marta Nieto and Miki Esparbé.
+Out of Sync (Tres) is a 2021 fantasy thriller drama film directed by Juanjo Giménez which stars Marta Nieto and Miki Esparbé.
 It is a Spanish-Lithuanian-French co-production.

 Premise

 The brain of C., a sound designer, is beginning to process sound later than visual images.
 Likewise, she also acquires the ability to hear what had happened in a place she had not been previously.